smartuni/slides/hands_on.md

 #include "xtimer.h"
 ```

-* ... and code for the LEDS
+* ... and code for the LEDs

 ```C
 for(int i = 0; i < 10; i++) {